the transition gap

 FAMILY FUN KITS

 Lastly, our Family Fun Kits.
-Children in the foster care system returning to their biological families struggle to reconnect.
-Young refugee youth without families to support them end up alone in a new country and sometimes an American family who may not understand them.
-Both of these groups of transitioning children and youth can benefit from fun and meaningful memories.
-This is why we have created Family Fun Kits.
+Children entering the foster care system and those exiting to be reunified with their biological families struggle to connect/reconnect.
+Young refugee youth without families to support them end up alone in a new country with a new family who may not understand them.
+Both of these groups of transitioning children and youth can benefit from fun and meaningful experiences.
+To facilitate an easier transition, we provide Family Fun Kits.